tamzeedq/TrackMyForm/README.md

     - Clicking a selected green point will unselect it and turn it back to red
     - After clicking the **Start Recording** button, the path of selected green points will be traced and visualized to track exercise form throughout the duration of the recording

-- **Count Exercise Repititions**
+- **Count Exercise Repetitions**
-    - Pick an exercise to count repititions for from the dropdown selection
+    - Pick an exercise to count repetitions for from the dropdown selection
-    - After clicking **Start Recording**, the repititions will start count for the duration of the exercise recording
+    - After clicking **Start Recording**, the repetitions will start count for the duration of the exercise recording
     - Changing exercise choice will reset the count, or you can opt for no counting with the **No Count** option in the dropdown

 - **Download Recording**